-3.6 The Supplier may deliver the Goods by instalments, which shall be invoiced and paid for separately.
-Each instalment shall constitute a separate Contract.
-Any delay in delivery or defect in any instalment shall not entitle the Customer to cancel any other instalment.
+3.6 The Supplier may deliver the Goods by installments, which shall be invoiced and paid for separately.
+Each installment shall constitute a separate Contract.
+Any delay in delivery or defect in any installment shall not entitle the Customer to cancel any other installment.

 3.7 Unless otherwise specifically agreed with the Supplier, the performance of the Services and installation of the Goods shall only be to the ground floor of the Delivery Location and strictly subject to adequate access to the same being available.
 If adequate access (which shall be conclusively determined by the Supplier or it’s agents) is not so available, then the Goods shall be left at a suitable point determined by the Supplier.